Finding solutions that provide fast credit repair for mortgage approval

 - Checking your credit report for errors and fixing them

-- Always paying your bills on time and avoiding missed payments (payments that are more than 30 days overdue)
+- Always pay your bills on time and avoiding missed payments (payments that are more than 30 days overdue)

 - Avoiding actions that can damage your score, such as closing old accounts